 "You're so rude!
 Why'd you shut the door in my face like that?
-Did you not hear me say I was your new roommate or are you deaf or something?"
-Ronnie made a conscious effort to keep her voice calm, because she knew that her voice became very shrill and unmistakably girly when she screamed.
+Did you not hear me say I was your new roommate?"
+Ronnie made a conscious effort to keep her voice calm, and deep to pull off her guise of a boy, because she knew that her voice became very shrill and unmistakably girly when she screamed.

 "Don't you know it's considered rude not to look at someone when you're talking to them?"

 He finally looked at her, fixing her with a look of utter boredom.
-"Does it look like I care about what's considered polite or rude or not?
+"Does it look like I care about what's considered polite or rude?
 I couldn't give a damn about that.
 Now could you stop talking?
 Go put away your stuff or something.
 Your bags are in the corner there."
 He pointed.

 "Stop talking; you're annoying."